earthboundkid/truthy/README.md

 ![Truthiness](https://user-images.githubusercontent.com/222245/136619462-f2bc5858-067f-4277-a813-b95c64b3cdac.png)

-Truthy is a package which uses generics (Go 1.18+) to create useful boolean tests and helper functions.
+Truthy is a package which uses generics to create useful boolean tests of truthiness and helper functions.

 ## Examples

 ```
+// truthy.Value returns whether a comparable value
+// is equal to the zero value for its type.
+//
-// truthy.Value returns the truthiness of any argument.
+// truthy.ValueAny returns the truthiness of any argument.
 // If the value's type has a Bool() bool method, the method is called and returned.
 // If the type has an IsZero() bool method, the opposite value is returned.
 // Slices and maps are truthy if they have a length greater than zero.